 A Night for All Souls at Halloween

-Vancouver’s Night for All Souls is actually the opening night of a festival featuring a week of events about death, memorials and paying respect to the dead.
+Vancouver’s Night for All Souls is the opening night of a festival that features a week of events about death, memorials and paying respect to the dead.

-The series of events starts in the last week of October and ends on November 1st, which, according to many Christian denominations, is All Hallows’ Day, or All Saints Day, which is a time to honour long departed saints.
-In 2023 the event started on October 25th and ended on November 1st, and there were things to do online and in-person.
+The series of events typically starts in the last week of October and ends on November 1st, which, according to many Christian denominations, is All Hallows’ Day, or All Saints Day, which is a time to honour long departed saints.

 Halloween is also believed to originate from Celtic harvest festivals and to have pagan routes.
 All of this is usually evident at Vancouver’s Night for All Souls.